jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ## 3.5 Signal Buffering

 It is recommended to implement buffers for the data bus of the CPU Local Bus Card.
 It is possible to implement target devices on the card.
-When the target device is on the Local Bus card, it will be necessary to isolate the data bus on the Local Bus card with tristate buffers.
+When the target device is on the Local Bus card during a CPU cycle, it will be necessary to isolate the data bus on the Local Bus card with tristate buffers.
 This will prevent bus contention with the AmigaPCI data bus.
+The buffers should remain enabled during PCI DMA cycles for target devices on the CPU Local Bus Card.

 ## 3.6 Clocks